rustfoundation/foundation.rust-lang.org/grants/fellowships.md

 ## Who can apply?

-The Fellowships are open to applications from anyone who will be over the age of 18 at the time of the grant award.
+Our Fellowships are open to applications from anyone who will be over the age of 18 at the time of the grant award.
 Rust Foundation staff, officers, and directors are not eligible to apply for any Rust Foundation grants.
-Employees of organizations that are Members of the Rust Foundation should contact us at grants@rustfoundation.org prior to completing an application, in order for us to assess whether a Fellowship award to them might represent a conflict of interest for the Foundation.
-People who are currently paid to work on the Rust Project full-time will not be eligible for Fellowships (part-time is fine).
+Employees of organizations that are Members of the Rust Foundation should contact us at grants@rustfoundation.org prior to completing an application in order for us to assess whether granting a Fellowship might represent a conflict of interest.
+People who are currently paid to work on the Rust Project full-time will not be eligible for Fellowships, however, we welcome applications from those who are paid to work on Rust part-time.

-You don’t have to speak English to be a Fellow, but you do need a reasonable understanding of written English in order to be able to interact with members of the Project Teams and Working Groups.
+We welcome applications from prospective fellows all over the world with different backgrounds.
+Rust Foundation Fellows do not have to speak English, but they will need to be able to understand enough written English to be able to interact with  members of the Project Teams, Rust Project Working Groups, and the Foundation.

 All Fellowship applicants must ensure that they are able to receive financial transfers from the USA.
 Details can be found [here](https://home.treasury.gov/policy-issues/financial-sanctions/sanctions-programs-and-country-information) of the restrictions to such transactions.